John and Sarah Makin: Five additional bodies

-On November 2 Senior-constable James Joyce and Constable Alexander Brown, plain-clothes officers of the Newtown Police Station, went to the house in Burren-street and commenced digging in the yard, where they found an additional five babies' bodies.
+On 2 November Senior-constable James Joyce and Constable Alexander Brown, plain-clothes officers of the Newtown Police Station, went to the house in Burren Street and commenced digging in the yard, where they found an additional five babies' bodies.
 On the afternoon of 3 November 1892 Joyce arrested John Makin and his daughters, Blanche and Florence, at their house at Chippendale and took them to Newtown Police Station.
 Sarah Makin was already at the station, having been previously arrested at Parramatta.
 During questioning Blanche disclosed that she recollected that her mother "had three infants to care for at one time".
 When asked why she had stated at the inquest that her mother had only looked after one child, Blanche said her parents "had told her to say she knew nothing about any other children having been in the house".
 John and Sarah Makin were charged "on suspicion, with causing the death of an illegitimate female child, the offspring of Horace Bothamley and Minnie Davis, on or about the end of July or the beginning of August last".
 Blanche and Florence Makin were also charged, "on suspicion, of being concerned in the death of the child in question".
-The Makins' youngest child, two year-old Cecil, was taken under the care of a neighbour.
+The Makins' youngest child, two-year-old Cecil, was taken under the care of a neighbour.

 The police announced their intention to investigate the yards of the houses the family had occupied during the past three or four years, as this was the period Senior-constable Joyce was of the opinion the Makins had been "engaged in baby farming".
-By mid-November yards in Botany-street, East-street and Kettle-street had been searched, where no discoveries were made, with searches to be carried out in Bullanaming-street, St. Peters, and Howard-street.
+By mid-November yards in Botany, East and Kettle streets had been searched, where no discoveries were made, with searches to be carried out in Bullanaming Street, St. Peters, and Howard Street.